"Friedrich, why didn't you..."

 No Temper For Laurie (Or For Jo)

 In many ways the 1933 film is loyal to the books but (naturally) it shows the characters through 1930´s lens.
 Both Jo and Laurie lack their aggressive outbursts they have in the books.
-It was not until the 90´s we got a movie Jo who for the first time struggled with her temper.
-90% off all Little Women adaptations have toned down Laurie´s temper.
+Dougla´s Montgomery´s Laurie and Peter Lawford´s Laurie from 1949 both have bit of a temper which is what you can see in the proposal scene but in all adaptations after them Laurie´s temper is missing.
 In the 1949 version Laurie played by Peter Lawford is one of the most idealized Laurie´s.
 He has run away from the school.
 Lied his age to get into army were he got wounded (we can´t see any wounds).
 He is also extremely kind and charming.
 Film does not either show Laurie´s and Amy´s time in Europe together.

 Why Jo and Laurie don´t end up together